July 29, 2015

 A good example is a company that handles subscription billing for web hosting; overwhelmed by rapid growth, they asked our firm to engage with them in a phased approach to deploying NetSuite.
 Our first step was to replace their existing bookkeeping software with NetSuite’s base accounting capabilities, which took just 30 days.
 Next, we converted their billing records to NetSuite’s deferred revenue accounting model over a period of five months.
 The last step was to integrate NetSuite into their customer portal.
 They’re seeing performance improvements at every stage that are helping them handle their rapid growth.

-NetSuite’s twice-yearly releases create a great opportunity for companies to look at the functionality of their systems and at areas of the business that need improvement.
-We encourage clients to do a semi-annual check, develop a list of priorities for improving processes and implement the items on the list over time.
-This method makes it possible to continually reprioritize improvement, focus on critical needs first and take advantage of new capabilities in each new NetSuite release.
+NetSuite’s twice-yearly releases create a great opportunity for companies to look at the functionality of their systems and in areas of the business that need improvement.
+We encourage clients to do a semi-annual check, develop a list of priorities for improving processes, and implement the items on the list over time.
+This method makes it possible to continually reprioritize improvement, focus on critical needs first, and take advantage of new capabilities in each new NetSuite release.

 This takes me back to the first best practice on the list and the importance of disciplined implementations and follow-throughs, even when your software is in the cloud.
 NetSuite is such a capable tool that it’s important to plan judiciously and configure carefully to get the most out of it – both at the outset and on an ongoing basis.
 Do this, and you’ll be able to fully realize the software’s potential to reduce IT costs and drive productivity with a single system for core business processes.